deadaf/psql-backup/README.md

 ## Setting up cron job

+> Note that this step is optional.
+You can run the script manually or use a different scheduler.
+This is just an example of how to set up using cron.
+I personally use Github Workflows to run the script every day at midnight.
+You can find the workflow file [here](.github/workflows/backup.yml).

 - Open the crontab editor: `crontab -e`
 - Add the following line to run the script every day at midnight: `0 0 * * * /path/to/python /path/to/postgresql-backup/main.py`